szermatt/visual-replace/README.md

 # visual-replace  [![test](https://github.com/szermatt/visual-replace/workflows/test/badge.svg)](https://github.com/szermatt/visual-replace/actions)

-`visual-replace` provides a nicer interface [`query-replace`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Query-Replace.html) and `string-replace` on Emacs. `visual-replace` lets see what is going to be modified as you edit the query.
+`visual-replace` provides a nicer interface to [`query-replace`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Query-Replace.html) and `string-replace` on Emacs.
+It lets you see what is going to be modified as you edit the query.

-The prompt of `visual-replace` includes both the text to be replaced and the replacement, make it easier to craft possibly complex regular expression search and replace.
+The prompt of `visual-replace` includes both the text to be replaced and the replacement, to make it easier to craft possibly complex regular expression search and replace.

 The prompt also displays the mode of replacement: